Part 1: 🔮 An Overview of Emoji Domains

 Could emoji domains act as fast gateways to other services from Slack?
 Could the bank emoji act as a short and app-appropriate link to a business payment service?

 Leanplum teamed up with App Annie to deliver a report showing how simply adding emoji to your push notification marketing increases consumer engagement.
 The results are astonishing.
 Engagement increased by 85%.
 Just by adding little pictures.
 I mean, that’s crazy isn’t it?
-We’re sophisticated people.
-Nothing as childish as a smiling face and a thumbs up would make us more likely to click a link, would it?
-I guess we’re not so sophisticated.
+We’re supposed to be sophisticated.
+Nothing as childish as a 😄 or a 👍 would make us more likely to click a link, would it?
+I guess we’re not so sophisticated after all.
 Our basest of instincts still win out.
 We still judge people by their appearance, we still tune into our lizard brain and we’re more likely to click a link from a company because of a cute, round, yellow blob.
 Ha!
 We’re so dumb!

 With that noted what happens when a customer is presented with a clickable emoji domain?
 An emoji that takes you by the hand and leads you somewhere?
 We just don’t know yet.
 No test has been conducted and although the signs I’ve outlined point to a profitable outcome more testing has to be done in the same way Leanplum and App Annie did to prove the power of the addition of emoji in notification marketing.